tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/iotcentral/index.md

 Try our [guided learning journey](https://aka.ms/iotcentralapimslearnjourney) to learn about how to use the IoT Central APIs.

+> [!Note]
+> Organization REST API is going live soon.
+Please note that our latest IoT Central REST API preview includes REST endpoint for the newly introduced Organization capability in the product.
+This endpoint will go live as Organization feature releases over the next few weeks.

 ## Operation groups

 The IoT Central REST API provides operations for working with the following resources: